 After inspection and payment of all the fees, the RC will be renewed for another 5 years.

+As per Motor Vehicles Act rules, you must re-register your vehicle within 12 months of relocation to another state, failing which you may face fines, seizure of the vehicle, or additional taxes/penalties.
 If you are relocating to UP from another state, it is advisable to re-register your vehicle in the state of UP to comply with local road tax and rules.
 This is only necessary if you plan to use the vehicle permanently in UP and not for temporary periods.
 To transfer your vehicle registration from another state to UP, follow these steps:

-Documents required for re registering:
+Documents required for re-registering:

 Transfer of RC of the vehicle is essential if you plan to buy or sell a vehicle in UP.
 The RC must be legally transferred to the new owner's name.
-There are 3 types or RC transfer that are done by the RTO in UP:
+There are 3 types of RC transfer that are done by the RTO in UP:

-Sale of the vehicle: The vehicle is being sold to another individual or group.
+The vehicle is being sold to another individual or group.

-Inheritance of vehicle: The vehicle is being inherited due to the death of the owner.
+The vehicle is being inherited due to the death of the owner.

 After submitting all the necessary documents, transfer fees have to be paid either at the RTO office or online at Parivahan website.
 The transfer fees are half of the registration fee of the vehicle.
 After the fees are paid, it takes approximately 7-30 days for the RTO to complete the transfer of ownership.
 To check the status of the application, you can visit Parivahan Portal.